Understanding ISO 14971: Comprehensive Guide to Risk Management for Medical Devices

 - Risk Evaluation – Assessment criteria of risks classified as tolerable and those that need intervention, particularly regarding the device’s intended use and population.

-- Risk Control Measures – Certain initiatives, such as alterations in design, user training, and software application installation, lower or eradicate risk.
+- Risk Control Measures – Certain initiatives, such as design changes, user training, and software installation, reduce or eliminate risk.

 - Residual Risk Assessment – Methods for determining the level of risk that persists after measures have been taken, with an appropriate risk-benefit evaluation to prove that any risk left is acceptable.